 3. If you’re looking to hire new employees with the same skills set as the ones who left, then staff replacement is the right choice.

 Obviously, you’ll be looking for new employees who can replace the skills your company may have lost from retrenchment or who can bring in new skills that may help fill in the gaps in your company’s human resources.
 It’s easy to hire people with basic skills for routine low-skilled work.
 But, it’s a challenge to find qualified technically skilled workers with the right qualities you’re looking for.
 This is especially true when you have a small business or a start-up that is constantly in need of funding.

 Staff replacement through outsourcing can give you access to highly skilled workers who are not limited by their geographical location or their cultural and language orientation.
 Rather than hire home-based workers with little experience and a not-so-reliable internet connection, look for a reputable outsourcing firm, preferably one that’s been highly recommended to you by a friend or business colleague.
 If you’re going offshore, choose an outsourcing provider you can trust that’s located in a country that has been known to produce a highly educated, English-speaking workforce year after year.

 4. Consider the impact on your business when you hire new employees vis-a-vis when you outsource to a trusted service provider.

 Thinking about hiring a new employee either to replace someone who left or to add to your roster of workers?
-When you hire someone for full-time work, you have to consider the minimum wage he or she will receive, the payroll tax and required benefits you'll be paying, and the implications for the worker's compensation.
+You’ll have to consider a few things when you hire someone for full-time work.
+You have to consider the minimum wage he or she will receive.
+Think of the payroll tax and required benefits you’ll be paying.
+And, think of the implications of a new worker’s compensation.

 Now, compare these expenses to the costs of outsourcing the work to a service provider.
 All you will be paying for are the costs of retaining quality employees.
-None of the additional overhead costs, such as purchases for new equipment or increases in power consumption, will be billed to you.
-It's that simple.
+None of the additional overhead costs will be billed to you.
+It’s that simple.